 The Sony Open takes place from Waialae Country Club in Honolulu, Hawaii.
 Waialae CC is a 7,044 yards golf course that plays out as a Par 70.
 There is a huge difference between last week at the Sentry Tournament of Champions compared to this week at the Sony Open.

 Last week, golfers were less worried about hitting fairways because they were enormous and nearly impossible to miss.
 This week, that will not be the case.
-The course is completely different and is much more difficult of a course.
+The course is completely different and is a much more difficult course.

 That being said, just because there are a ton of trees on the course, does not mean that the wind of Hawaii is any less of a factor.
 You will need to make sure that your golfers are able to play in the windy conditions or you are wasting your time and money investing in them because I can almost guarantee that it will be a factor this week.